- How to find your purpose after selling your business.

 “I'm providing an incredible life for them, their families, and their extended families.
 I get thank you letters all the time.
 It's like, why wouldn't I keep doing that?” he says.
 “It's not like I'm getting a huge return, but it's good.
 I just love being a part of people really owning and loving their jobs and loving coming to work.
 That's a big part of my culture.”

 Now that you have an idea of what will give you purpose post-sale, it’s time to deal with the reality of your situation: the practical considerations that follow the sale of any business.
-After all, you likely suddenly find yourself with a lot more cash and a new direction in life.
+After all, you likely suddenly find yourself with much more cash and a new direction in life.
 But before you start planning your motorcycle trip through Patagonia, there are certain responsibilities you need to take care of.

 Organize Your Finances